RaoulMa/jekyll-now/personal.md

 <div class="wrap" style="padding:5px;border:thin solid black;" style="text-align:justify;">
     <img src="/images/Biosensor.jpg" width="33%" align="left" style="padding:5px;">
     During my diploma studies I was a research assistant in the group of Prof. Dr. Arnold Rauschenbeutel.
 My project was to construct an optical fiber-based biosensor.
-The idea was that the absorption/scattering of the evanescent radiation field of the very thin glass-fiber (diameter of 500nm) is sensitive to the type of molecules that are close or attached to the fiber <a href = "{{ site.baseurl }}/mixed/Project_OpticalFiberBasedBiosensor.pdf"> (summary in German) </a>.<br>
+The idea was that the scattering of the evanescent radiation field of a very thin glass-fiber is sensitive to the type of molecules that are close or attached to the fiber <a href = "{{ site.baseurl }}/mixed/Project_OpticalFiberBasedBiosensor.pdf"> (summary in German) </a>.<br>
 </div>